Lions-1/My-Devops-Projects/Aws-MonolithToMicroservice/README.md

 ## Project Report
 You can read and also download the full  report [here](Building_Microservices_Aws.pdf).

+Below is a simple overview of the porject

 ## Key Technologies
 - **Amazon VPC**: Securely hosts our microservices in an isolated cloud network.
 - **Amazon EC2 & Load Balancer**: Ensures high availability and load balancing across microservices.